Psychedelic/nft-marketplace/docs/service.md

 ### Accepting an offer -> `acceptOffer`

-- to accept an offer, you must deposit nft at time of sale
 - the offer amount is automatically withdrawn from the buyer to makretplace, and will attempt to send to the seller, if unsuccessful will fallback to balance that seller can manually withdraw
 - after an offer is accepted, the offer is removed but the others remain (until denied or cancelled) and can still be accepted by the new owner

 ```

 call approve on crowns canister for marketplace on token
-call depositNFT on marketplace canister
 call acceptOffer on marketplace canister

 ```